DarkLord125/MusicTune/README.md

 ## Future Scope
 Allowing users to create their personalized playlist or a collaborative playlist.
 Allowing admin to add/delete songs.
 Recommendation system.
 Allowing users to change their profile picture.
+A Subscription page with a pricing tier .

-Things to note
+## Things to note
-The frontend is created using create-react-app Database connections in the backend are handled using the Mongoose ORM
+The frontend is created using create-react-app
+Database connections in the backend are handled using the Mongoose ORM

-## Contribution
-Ashwin Nair  --
-Swarangi Kule --
-Chaitanya Patil --
 ## Acknowledgement
 KJ somaiya College of Engineering.
 Faculty -- Sonia Joshi, Vaibhav Vasani, Gopal Sonune, Swapnil Pawar.